OK Glacier 3000 Run, Gstaad 3000 AG

 Insurance is the sole responsibility of each participant.
 The event organizer does not assume any kind of liability.

-Online via Datasport or with separate registration form to be sent to the Ski-Club Gstaad.
+Online via Datasport or with separate registration which will follow next week.

 For registration with the form, the registration fee must be paid when you pick up the race number (cash only)